bigdata-i523/hid337/README.md

    hid:
    - 337
    - 333
-   title: Big Data and Artificial Intelligence solutions for In Home, Community and Territory Security
+   title: Big Data and Artificial Intelligence Solutions for in Home, Community and Territory Security
    abstract: >
             Smart Security systems equipped with Video and Audio sensors produce huge amounts of unstructured data continuously.
             This paper talks about highlevel architecture of an intelligent security system with video surveillance,